Shaleeta/607-2024/Goblin.md

 - [x] Update Repository
 - [x] Write Introduction

 Established page on the repository.
 I selected my book and determined what portion I would be recording.
 I need to format this into a script for reading so my brother can do the recording for it.
-I also downloaded audacity as my recording software.
+I also downloaded Audacity as my recording software.

+I received my equipment as well.
+I'm hoping to do my recording over the weekend so that I can begin working on the background sounds and music.

 ## Week 2 -